J-Palomino/trifecta/GOOSE_QUICK_START.md

-# Goose AI Quick Start Guide for TreeTee
+# Goose AI Quick Start Guide for DaisyChain

 ## What You Just Got

-TreeTee now has **one-click AI chat buttons** in the web interface!
+DaisyChain now has **one-click AI chat buttons** in the web interface!
 Install Goose AI assistant on any connected agent with a single click.

 ## How to Use (3 Easy Steps)

-### Step 1: Open TreeTee
+### Step 1: Open DaisyChain
 Go to https://tee.up.railway.app and login

 ### Step 2: Click the Button